alltrails/all-lunches/README.md

 **Note:**

-- To see DebugJS logs in your console, type `localStorage.debug = "all-lunches:*"`, press enter and refresh your page.
+- To see DebugJS logs, open your console, type `localStorage.debug = "all-lunches:*"`, press `enter` and refresh your page.
 - Node `v14.17.3` / Yarn `1.22.17`
 - Developed and QA'd only on the latest Chrome (`v100+`)